Stackclash/5e-vault/5. Mechanics/Items/Ale Mug.md

 - **Cost**: 4 cp
 - **Weight**: ⏤

 *Source: Player's Handbook p.
-158*
+158. Available in the SRD and the Basic Rules.*